jsdclxvi/Reforestation/README.md

-## Yesterday I confused the words "jacuzzi" and "yakuza".
-Now I'm in hot water with the Japanese mafia.
+## Did you know the first French fries weren't actually cooked in France?
+They were cooked in Greece.